elastos/Elastos.Hive.Swift.SDK/README.md

 $ pod 'ElastosHiveSDK'
 ```

-Then run the command below to install it before open your Xcode workspace:
+Then run the command below to install it before opening your Xcode workspace:
 ```shell
 $ pod install
 ```